 Hluboka nad Vltavoy is one of the most beautiful castles not only in Czech Republic but in Europe.
-The white stone castle built in gothic style was founded in the middle of the 13th century on an 83-meter cliff above the Vltava River.
-It is so romantic, so elegant, fine and majestic.
+The white stone castle built in Gothic style was founded in the middle of the 13th century on an 83-meter cliff above the Vltava River.

 Distance: 146 km away from Prague, ~ 2.5 h. by car.